-Home » **Annual Event**, *Top Pick*, Celestial Events, Kids & Families, San Francisco Bay Area
+Home » **Annual Event**, *Top Pick*, Celestial Events, In Person, Kids & Families, San Francisco Bay Area

-Like the South Taurids, the North Taurids meteor shower is long-lasting (October 12 – December 2) but modest, and the peak number is forecast at about 5 meteors per hour.
+The Taurids meteor shower is long-lasting shower comprising of two separate events.
 The North and South Taurids combine to provide a nice sprinkling of meteors throughout October and November.

-In 2020, the expected peak night of the South Taurid shower happens when a waning gibbous moon lights up the sky almost all night long.
-Peak viewing is just after midnight, though under the glaring light of a bright waning gibbous moon.
+In 2020, the expected peak night of the South Taurid shower happens on November 4 with peak viewing just after midnight, though under the glaring light of a bright waning gibbous moon.

-- When does the South Taurids Meteor Shower take place?
+- When does the South Taurids Meteor Shower peak?
 Late night November 4 until dawn November 5, 2020

-- When does the North Taurids Meteor Shower take place?
+- When does the North Taurids Meteor Shower peak?
 Late night November 11 until dawn November 12, 2020

 Disclaimer: Please double check event information with the event organizer as events can be canceled, details can change after they are added to our calendar, and errors do occur.